thomasfinch/GammaThingy/README.md

 I don't know which license matches this so I'm going to write it out.
 You can do what you want with the code, but do not distribute compiled copies of the app, especially on mass download sites.

 ## Compiling
 This can't be compiled for or run in the simulator so don't try it, it won't work.
-If you get errors make sure all frameworks are linked correctly, especially IOKit and IOMobileFramebuffer.

 ## Troubleshooting